U

 United States v.
 Henthorn (1991)

-An extension of the Giglio decision which applies to requests for the personnel records of
+An extension of the Giglio decision that applies to requests for the personnel records of government witnesses.

 United States v.
 Parks (1991)